Mrhea/VSS-Encryption/VSS-Encryption-master/README.md

 NON-OPERATIONAL CODE for a K out of K shares visual secret sharing scheme.

-UPDATING FOR PYTHON 3.7 IN PROGRESS.
-I don't know who decided it was a good idea to use Python 2.
+UPDATING FOR PYTHON 3.7 IN PROGRESS

 K out of N currently infeasible.
 May be a future project.